yuanqing/cuba/README.md

 ## CLI

 ```
-Usage: cuba [query] [options]
+cuba [query]

-Query:
+Run the given query on a Google Sheets spreadsheet.

+Commands:
+  cuba query [query]  Run the given query on a Google Sheets spreadsheet.
+                                                                       [default]

+Positionals:
-  The Google Visualization API Query Language query to run on the
+  query  The Google Visualization API Query Language query to run on the Google
-  Google Sheets spreadsheet.
-Defaults to 'select *'.
+         Sheets spreadsheet.
+Defaults to 'select *'.                    [string]

 Options:
+  --help             Show help                                         [boolean]
+  --version          Show version number                               [boolean]
-  -c, --credentials <path>  Path to the Service Account credentials
+  --credentials, -c  Path to the Service Account credentials JSON file.
-                            JSON file.
-This is to run queries on
-                            private spreadsheets that do not have
-                            link-sharing enabled.
-  -h, --help  Print this message.
-  -i, --id <spreadsheetId>  The Google Sheets spreadsheet ID.
 This is
+                     to run queries on private spreadsheets that do not have
+                     link-sharing enabled.                              [string]
-                            the value between `/d/` and `/edit` in
+  --id, -i           The Google Sheets spreadsheet ID.
+This is the value between
-                            the spreadsheet URL.
+                     `/d/` and `/edit` in the spreadsheet URL.
+                                                             [string] [required]
-  -s, --sheetId <sheetId>  ID of the sheet to run the query on.
-This
+  --sheetId, -s      ID of the sheet to run the query on.
+This is the value
-                           is the value after `#gid=` in the
+                     after `#gid=` in the spreadsheet URL.
-                           spreadsheet URL.
 Defaults to '0'.
+                                                         [string] [default: "0"]
-  -n, --sheetName <sheetName>  Name of the sheet to run the
+  --sheetName, -m    Name of the sheet to run the query on.             [string]
-                               query on.
-  -v, --version  Print the version number.
 ```

 ## Prior art